Future of WorkTechnology

 Automation in Manufacturing

-Manufacturing has always been at the forefront of automation, which has major effects on labour markets.
-Robotics and automated machinery have changed manufacturing processes, lowering costs and increasing productivity while also replacing many manual and repetitive jobs.
-The auto industry is an excellent instance of this shift, with assembly lines—which were formerly manned by human workers—being controlled by robotic arms that execute tasks with rarely seen precision and speed.
-This shift has resulted in the creation of new jobs in robot programming and maintenance while also avoiding traditional industrial jobs.
+Manufacturing has long been a Leader in automation, significantly impacting labor markets.
+Robotics and automated machinery have revolutionized manufacturing processes, reducing costs and increasing productivity while also displacing many manual and repetitive jobs.
+The automotive industry exemplifies this shift, where robotic arms now control assembly lines that were once operated by human workers, executing tasks with unparalleled precision and speed.
+This transition has led to the creation of new roles in robot programming and maintenance, though it has diminished traditional industrial jobs.

 Automation in Services